 However, what is true is that connecting with shady professionals via job boards and freelance platforms for $20/hour is not an expense that you should ever willingly assume.

-Remember that you can also get in touch with us to find out about app development costs (be it iPhone iOS or Android apps) associated with your project.
+You can also get in touch with us to find out about app development costs (be it iPhone iOS and Android apps, hybrid apps, or web apps) associated with your project.